weprovide/valet-plus/readme.md

 ## Introduction

-Valet is a Laravel development environment for Mac minimalists.
+Valet is a development environment for macOS.
 No Vagrant, no `/etc/hosts` file.
 You can even share your sites publicly using local tunnels. _Yeah, we like it too._

 Laravel Valet configures your Mac to always run Nginx in the background when your machine starts.
 Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.